 I have been working as a professional watchmaker since January 2012, and I have been a member of The British Watch & Clock Makers’ Guild since April 2015.
-In May 2016, I was appointed as a director of the Guild.

 I am a German Master of Trades (albeit in car mechanics), so I have a bit of a technical background.
 I’ve been tinkering with watches since I was a kid and maintain and service our local church clock.
 A watch is just like a gearbox, only smaller 😉

 Ray joined the workshop as an apprentice on 1/10/2017, and finished his apprenticeship in September 2020.
 He now works freelance at our workshop.

 Johannes joined the workshop as a freelance watchmaker in 2017.

 If you decide to have your watch fixed and/or serviced by me, this is how it works: